abertsch72/unlimiformer/README.md

 Unlimiformer can be used to improve performance of an already-trained model.
 For best results, the model can be trained with Unlimiformer training.

-Please let us know if anything here is not working as expected, and feel free to create [new issues](/issues) with any questions.
+If you have any questions on this work, please open a [GitHub issue](https://github.com/abertsch72/unlimiformer/issues) or email the authors at ```abertsch@cs.cmu.edu, ualon@cs.cmu.edu```

 ## Getting Started

 ### General Instructions
 Copy the files from `src` into your source code folder.

-You'll need to set values for the Unlimiformer-specific arguments outlined in [`usage.py`](blob/main/src/usage.py)-- you can add these arguments wherever you usually process hyperparameters.
+You'll need to set values for the Unlimiformer-specific arguments outlined in [`usage.py`](https://github.com/abertsch72/unlimiformer/blob/main/src/usage.py) - you can add these arguments wherever you usually process hyperparameters.
 To use the model, you must set `test_unlimiformer=True`.
 For datastore usage, the model must be in evaluation model (e.g. call ```model.eval()``` before inference).

-[`inference-example.py`](blob/main/src/usage.py) outlines a minimal example for running a sequence through an Unlimiformer model, using the default arguments.
+[`inference-example.py`](https://github.com/abertsch72/unlimiformer/blob/main/src/usage.py) outlines a minimal example for running a sequence through an Unlimiformer model, using the default arguments.

-[`run.py`](blob/main/src/run.py) is an example of a full training setup that integrates Unlimiformer, adopted from [SLED](https://github.com/Mivg/SLED).
+[`run.py`](https://github.com/abertsch72/unlimiformer/blob/main/src/run.py) is an example of a full training setup that integrates Unlimiformer, adopted from [SLED](https://github.com/Mivg/SLED).
 See full command lines below.

+### Reproducing the Experiments from the Paper - Command Lines

 ## Trained models
 The following models from the paper are available on Hugging Face.
 Please note that you must add the Unlimiformer-specific files to your repository, and load these models with ```knn=True```. *If you download these models from Hugging Face, they may not use Unlimiformer by default!*